pokepark/PokemonRaidBot/README.md

 docker rm -f raidbot raidbot_db
 ```

-### Using getZeCharles.php with Docker
+### Using getPokemonIcons.php with Docker

 Connect to the running Raidbot container and run the php command:

 ```
-docker exec -it raidbot-docker_raidbot_1 php getZeCharles.php
+docker exec -it raidbot-docker_raidbot_1 php getPokemonIcons.php
 ```

 ## Config